Everything you ever wanted to know about the Chinese lion dance tradition

 So you enjoy watching the lion dance, and so does your child?
 But do you know what the lion dance is really about?
 We tell you all about it in this article!

-As we welcome in the fire monkey this Lunar New Year, we might be missing the sounds of firecrackers but the drumbeats of the lion dance echo through our community as we go about our visits to our relatives’ and friends’ houses.
+As we welcome in the fire monkey this Lunar New Year, we might be missing the sounds of firecrackers but the drumbeats of the Chinese lion dance echo through our community as we go about our visits to our relatives' and friends' houses.

-Other than being highly entertaining, the lion dance also has a rich cultural and historical significance behind it.
+Other than being highly entertaining, the Chinese lion dance also has a rich cultural and historical significance behind it.
 But what is the lion dance really about and why is it often considered auspicious?

-What is a lion dance?
+What is a Chinese lion dance?

-A lion dance is basically 2 men (sometimes women) dressed in a lion costume, prancing around to the beat of the drums.
+A lion dance is basically two men (sometimes women) dressed in a lion costume, prancing around to the beat of the drums.
 They will show off their dexterity and skill as they attempt a coordinated feat of bringing down a symbol of good fortune such as a couplet or even a vegetable from an elevated place.

 Lion dancers are usually grouped into martial art schools and the lion dance is a way of showcasing their skills.
-The lion dance is an art form that requires training and practice to accomplish.
+The Chinese lion dance is an art form that requires training and practice to accomplish.

-The lion dance goes as far back as the Han Dynasty and there are many myths and legends surrounding this practice.
+The Chinese lion dance goes as far back as the Han Dynasty and there are many myths and legends surrounding this practice.